Combine the 'Lake of Stars' with Malawi's remarkable scenery, wildlife and the most friendly of people.

 All year round

 This small sliver of a country is dominated by Lake Malawi, the most appealing of the great lakes of Africa.
-Indeed the ‘lake of stars’ is three quarters of the length of Malawi.
+Indeed this ‘lake of stars’ is three quarters of the length of Malawi!
 Its crystal clear waters are teeming with colourful fish.
 (Lake Malawi is one of the most popular freshwater scuba diving locations in the world!)
-Plus its sandy beaches are a popular spot for relaxing after a Malawi safari.
+Plus its sandy beaches make a great spot for relaxing after a Malawi safari.

 Travel within Malawi is relatively easy.
 Most of our clients use road transfers between Lake Malawi, Liwonde, Majete and the capital city of Lilongwe ( or Blantyre.)
-Light aircraft charters allow access to more remote destinations such as the Nyika plateau and Likoma Island.
+Seat-in-charter light aircraft flights give access to more remote destinations such as the Nyika plateau and Likoma Island for Kaya Mawa lodge.

 These are some of the best rated places to visit in Malawi based on popularity and experience rating by our travelers